 Children's problem in the field of skin diseases and its solution

-Only a specialist can examine moles and qualify their variety.
-And this is not about a cosmetologist, but about a professional doctor (oncologist or dermatologist).
-Mole removal is not a cosmetic procedure, but a medical one.
+Only a specialist can examine moles and classify their type.
+And we are not talking about a cosmetologist, but specifically about professional doctor(oncologist or dermatologist).
+Mole removal is not cosmetic procedure, but medical.
 It is important for parents to remember this so as not to harm the child.

 Medical methods for removing black moles (nevi) involve several areas of medical intervention.
 From simple to complex.